 It will soon be the optimal time to plant your vegetable garden because the soil will be warming up more quickly as the night time temperatures are not so cold.
 We have a large selection of vegetable starts and seeds now in for planting and get restocked every week on Wednesdays and will continue to stay well stocked on vegetables through the spring season .
 Seedling plants as well as seeds should do well in the warmer soil, so plan your gardens.
 The root vegetables such as radishes, carrots (we suggest the short stubbier carrots in the areas with heavy clay), turnips, and beets should do well, too.
 When planting corn in your veggie garden, keep in mind that the pollen transfer is by the wind, so corn should be planted in blocks of parallel rows â€“ not in a single row.
-The rows should run north and south for maximum sunlight exposure as the sun makes its daily overhead pass from east to west.
+If you run your rows north south, then that is the prevailing direction of winds and will help with pollination.
 In preparing your garden use a vegetable fertilizer and be sure to add calcium to prevent blossom end rot on tomatoes and squash.
 I also add kelp meal and bone meal which helps with disease prevention (the kelp meal) and helps with faster root development (the bone meal).
-Mulch your vegetable garden with compost or straw and reduce the water you use.
+Mulch your vegetable garden with compost or straw which will help control weeds and reduce the water you use.
 With a good layer of mulch, you can give a good soak to your garden about once a week during the cooler spring and maybe twice a week during the hot part of the summer.
 I used straw from cleaning the barn on my garden and it works very well.
 One customer said she used alfalfa as mulch and you get the benefit of the calcium and nitrogen as the hay breaks down.
 Something to consider.

 Lawns should be fertilized with a lawn food, which will be high in nitrogen.
 You may want to over seed your lawn area to thicken it up a bit, and that can be done as long as your fertilizer does not have a weed control incorporated in the formula which would keep seed from sprouting.
 It is also a good time for starting a new lawn â€“ before the weather heats up making it difficult to keep the area adequately dampened without having to sprinkle it every couple of hours or so.
 The same would apply to planting ground covers from flats â€“ now is the time.